 Are organisms manufacturing’s future?

-By Michael Hill The Associated Press
+November 15, 2016 by Michael Hill The Associated Press

 Nov.
 15, 2016 – The sturdy stools and spongy cushions made at an upstate New York factory are formed with fungus.